Friday, May 27th, 2022

 Networking is important as well – if you are interested in breaking into a particular industry, look for network opportunities and meet as many people as possible.
 Look for a mentor who can guide you on your career.

 What does the future hold for Smarttech247?

-We have very exciting and ambitious growth plans at Smarttech247.
-We are building security products that will transform security for global organizations.
-We are in the process of listing on the stock exchange this year and we are expanding into the United States, DACH, and UK regions quite aggressively.
+We have very exciting and ambitious growth plans at Smarttech247, looking to build security products that will transform security for global organizations.
+Currently in the process of listing on the stock exchange this year we are expanding into the United States, DACH, and UK regions quite aggressively.
 We want to double our workforce by the end of 2022 and continue to work on our Research and Development programs to release more security products onto the market in the near future.